 Rubber stamp facsimile signatures are an everyday item in many office environments.
 They are normally employed as a time-saving device by an authorized individual.
-Their use is often occasioned when there are numerous documents to be executed or in the absence of the true signatory.
+Their use is often occasioned when there are numerous documents to be signed or in the absence of the true signatory.
 The authorized use of a rubber stamp signature on a document conveys the same intent and legality as if the document had been signed by the specific individual in original ink.
 However, the unauthorized use of a rubber stamp signature is simply, and legally, a forgery.

 To the Forensic Document Examiner, a rubber stamp signature, no matter if authorized or not authorized, is not a genuine signature.
 A genuine signature is one produced by an individual in his own hand leaving behind his own name, or mark, or a symbolic writing representing his name or mark.
 A genuine signature may be found on machine copied documents, but somewhere in the genealogy of that machine copy there was an original signature.